Eater (website): Leadership

 Eater was initially led by co-founders Leventhal and Steele, who also served as president of the Curbed Network, ranked number 34 in The Daily Meals 2011 list of "America's 50 Most Powerful People in Food", for his role as a founder of Eater.

 In 2014, Amanda Kludt was named Eaters first editor-in-chief, and Robert Sietsema was hired to be a New York-based food writer.

 In March 2022, Stephanie Wu became Eater’s second-ever editor-in-chief, succeeding Amanda Kludt.
 In 2024, Jill Dehnert, Eater's former GM, was named the group publisher of the lifestyle publications at Vox Media, comprising Eater, PS, Punch, and Thrillist.

 Reception

 Food & Wine has called Eater "required reading".
 In 2006, the magazine included Steele and Leventhal in their "Tastemaker Awards" list, recognizing fifteen people who had significant impact on the food and wine industries by age 35, for their "ingenious" posts.

 The network's content has been recognized twelve times by the James Beard Foundation Awards, established to honor excellence in cuisine, food writing, and culinary education in the United States.
 Eater has also won six awards from American Society of Magazine Editors (ASME) and five Emmys.
 On the local level, various Eater cities have been recognized by local chapters of the Society of Professional Journalists including the SPJ Northwest, SPJ Chicago, and SPJ DC as well as the New York Press Club and Los Angeles Press Club.

-Eater has also appeared in popular culture, cited in TV shows such as The Bear and The Morning Show.